 To investigate how auditory PE signals are integrated within and between the cortical hierarchy, we quantified redundant and synergistic cortical interactions using an information theoretical metric known as co-Information (co-I) (Ince et al., 2017).
-Critically, co-I unravels the specific type of information relationship between signals: positive co-I indicates redundant interactions between signals; and negative co-I accounts for synergistic interactions (Figure 1C).
+Co-I quantifies the type of information that interacting signals encode about a stimuli variable: positive co-I indicates redundant interactions between signals; and negative co-I accounts for synergistic interactions (Figure 1D).
 Redundancy implies that the signals convey the same information about PE, indicating a shared encoding of PE information across time or space from trial to trial.
-On the other hand, synergy implies that signals from different time points or areas convey extra information about PE only when considered together, indicating that the relationship itself contains information about PE that is not available from either of the signals alone (Figure 1C).
+On the other hand, synergy implies that signals from different time points or areas convey extra information about PE only when considered together, indicating that the relationship itself contains information about PE that is not available from either of the signals alone (Figure 1D).

-To quantify the dynamics of redundancy and synergy temporally and spatially (see i), we computed the co-I within and between cortical areas.
-We analyzed ERP and BB markers of PE
+To quantify the dynamics of redundancy and synergy temporally and spatially, we computed the co-I within and between cortical areas (see METHODS.
+We analyzed ERP and BB markers of PE separately, focusing our contrasts on the electrodes that showed significant MI effects in the analyses described in Figure 2C.